fabricio-entringer/entringer-github-bot/README.md

 1. Go to [Smee.io](https://smee.io/) and click "Start a new channel"
 2. Copy the webhook proxy URL
-3. Update your GitHub App's webhook URL with this Smee URL
+3. Update your Entringer GitHub Bot's webhook URL with this Smee URL
 4. Install the Smee client:

    ```bash